centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/sdks/go-sdk.md

 ## Usage Examples

-Please have an eye on our [HEXONET Backend API documentation](https://github.com/hexonet/hexonet-api-documentation/tree/master/API).
+Please have an eye on our [API documentation]({{ 'docs/hexonet/api-documentation/' | relative_url }}).
 Here you can find information on available Commands and their response data.

 ### API Communication, Session